nullrocket/gitbook/account/registration/standard-sign-up.md

 4. **User Agreement & Privacy Policy**
 In order to use Passpack you will need to read and Accept the User Agreement and Privacy Policy .
 These two documents outline what you can expect from us and how your data will be handled.

-## Signing Up with Third Party Credentials

-Passpack allows you to use an existing login from one of the supported providers as the login for your Passpack account.

-The standard Passpack Login is not required.
-However, some features do not work with Third Party Logins.
-For example, the remember me feature and Disposable Loginsare available on standard Passpack logins only.

-To use your Third Party Credentials, go to [https://www.passpack.com/online](https://www.passpack.com/online) and click on the provider's icon on the left, then follow the instructions that will appear in the Sign In dialog to the right.